dbruning/accord/README.md

 2 of the failed tests in *Accord.Tests.MachineLearning* concern serialization, and it is assumed that these failures are due to missing *OnDeserialized* methods in the tested classes of the PCL *MachineLearning* library.

-Apart from the above unit test failures, ellipse and line drawing for the Imaging assembly is also not yet implemented.